Clinton State Park

-An extensive hiking/biking trail system make this park and adjacent 9200 acre wildlife area an attractive destination for outdoors enthusiasts including hikers, nature photographers, mountain bicyclists, wildflower enthusiasts, wildlife observers, and even cross-country skiers.
+Clinton State Park is a 1500 acre public recreation area located on the north shore of Clinton Lake at the western edge of Lawrence, Kansas, United States.
+An extensive hiking/biking trail system make this park and adjacent 9200 acre wildlife area an attractive destination for outdoors enthusiasts including hikers, nature photographers, mountain bicyclists, wildflower enthusiasts, wildlife observers, and cross-country skiers.
+The park is the former home of the Wakarusa Music and Camping Festival and the Ironman Kansas 70.3 triathlon.